25 years of Pride Amsterdam

 2021: TAKE PRIDE in us

 2021 marks the 25th anniversary of Amsterdam Pride.
-While exactly how we’ll be able to celebrate Pride this year remains to be seen, it’s a fact that we will still celebrate.
 This year’s theme is ‘TAKE PRIDE in us‘.

-We are working on a photo exhibition in Vondelpark (from July 21st to August 10) where we will be looking back on 25 years of Pride in Amsterdam, which will also be published separately as a book.
-We look forward to being moved by the incredible images and recalling all the important moments and memories from past years.
+From July 21st to August 10th we had a photo exhibition in the Vondelpark.
+We looked back on 25 years of Pride in Amsterdam.
+We were moved by the incredible images and recalled all the important moments and memories from past years.

 2020: The Corona Edition